Electric Locomotives

 Equipment Information

 South Shore Line 803 is the largest operating electric locomotive in North America.
 It was built for export to Russia but due to the advent of the Cold War the sale was cancelled and the locomotive was instead sold to the South Shore for fast freight service.
-It was retired in 1981 and acquired by IRM in operating condition.
+It was retired in 1981, by which time it and sister locomotive 802 were the last electric locomotives in mainline freight service on a U.S. common carrier railroad.
+It came to IRM that year in operating condition.

 FUN FACT: A dozen electric locomotives identical to 803 were sold to the Milwaukee Road and operated in the Pacific Northwest.
 They were nicknamed “Little Joes” because they’d been built for the Soviet Union, led by Josef Stalin.